gorgusdev/neutral-state-router/README.md

 be used to provide an object that will be merged into `configs` of the state.
 The callback will only be called once and it has to return a promise or promise like object.

-When matching to an URL the list might be only a prefix match of the full URL.
+When matching to an URL the list of matched states might be only a prefix match of the full URL.
 In that case the router will search backwards in the list for a state with an `errorPath` value.
 The activated state will then become the state identified by the dot separated path from `errorPath` but the URL will remain unchanged.

 Once a list of matched states have been found the router will iterate through the list from first to last matched state.
 The data object from each state will be merged into a single data object